2018ik/2018ik.github.io/_wiki/garments.markdown

 ## Background

 **Garments** in the Bible signify one's daily walk and living, that is the virtue of one's human behavior.

+## Biblical Basis

+Isaiah 64:6 describes human righteousness like that of filthy rags.
+Revelation 19:8 describes fine linen as the righteousness deeds of the saints.
+Thus, garments as something which one adorns themselves with and can be outwardly seen denotes one's daily walk, living, and deportment.

 ## Examples